slbailey/Retrovue/docs/domain/Importer.md

 - verify a collection can be ingested,
 - enumerate available collections,
-- and drive ingestion of a collection (full or partial).
+- drive ingestion of a collection (full or partial), and
+- resolve a local URI to enrich/play content from the discovered source URI.

 **ImporterInterface** is the required runtime contract that RetroVue orchestration calls.